marcteys/ECOvid-FaceShield/readme.md

 The *.curaprofile* is present on this repo, as well as some *.3mf* files.
 The profile can be imported on `Preferences>Configure Cura>Profiles>Import`.

-Here are the important settings for the Ender 3 pro.
+Here are the important settings with a 0.4 nozzle.
+- Layer height: *0.38mm*
+- Initial layer height: *0.28mm*
+- Line width: *0.46mm*
 - Fill gaps between walls: *Nowhere*
-- Infill density 80%
+- Infill density *80%*
-- Print speed 80 mm/s
+- Print speed: *90 mm/s*
+- Initial layer speed: *25 mm/s*
 - Generate support: *No*
 - Build plate adhesion Type: *Skirt*